-This wonderful dish, full of the flavours of Japan without being Japanese, the flavours of SE Asia without being South East Asian, was constructed that night and became an instant family success.
+This wonderful dish, full of the flavours of Japan without being Japanese, the flavours of SE Asia without being South East Asian, became an instant family success.
 We made it often, but somehow, as we no longer all live so close together, it has fallen from our menus.
-Tonight I made it again.
-I had two helpings!
+When I do make it again, I recall why we loved it so much, and give myself 2 helpings.

 The ingredients can all be purchased from an Asian/Oriental food market.
 These days often supermarkets and organic shops will stock the ingredients as well.

 Use a good quality soy sauce.
-I used shoyu this time and loved it.
+I like to use shoyu.

 If you are buying miso paste for the first time, you will find that there are a range of types, from white through yellow to darker miso.
 There is also rice miso and barley miso.
 The darker the colour the more intense the flavour.
 For this recipe use a lighter miso, yellow or white.